 Third Draft

 When I was 18, I sat in the lobby of a psychiatry clinic.
 I watched as the local fire department entered the building and escorted my dad out to be involuntarily committed to a psychiatric facility.
 Years earlier, my dad had suffered a series of mini-strokes that damaged vital brain areas, leaving him with a severe personality disorder.
-My experiences with my dad gave me the drive to alleviate suffering caused by health conditions.
+My experiences with my dad gave me the drive to alleviate suffering caused by mental and physical health conditions.

 One day, I will start a venture to deliver a novel medical therapy.
 Initially, specializing in a technical field seemed the best way to pursue that goal.
-So, I took a technical job at a government contractor company and pursued a master's in computer science.
+Could delete “so, which technically makes the sentence a fragment” So, I took a technical job at a government contractor company and I’d say completed instead of pursued pursued a master's in computer science.
 However, I soon realized I was moving in the wrong direction and wasn't positively impacting people's health.
 To align with my goal, I took a risk and joined Dexcom, sacrificing better pay and benefits for the opportunity to improve the health of people with diabetes.

 In early 2024, I asked my manager for leadership opportunities, realizing I needed more than technical experience.
 When my manager reassigned my team lead to a different project, I assumed my team lead's responsibilities.
 At the time, my team was too understaffed to deliver feature demands on schedule.
 I was overwhelmed managing software architecture, production support, task delegation, team development, and coding.
 This period taught me that to maximize effectiveness, I need to focus effort on the most critical responsibilities.
 I also learned how to align a development team with product management.